oakfang/SynoGraph/README.md

 if (err) console.error('There was an error in the middle of an atomic procedure.
 All scoped changes were rolled back.');
 throw err;
 ```

-### Clusters API

-SynoGraph supports clusters of data, which work much like a SQL-DB index.
-The clusters work around the concept of large clusters of connected nodes,
-and on querying, the graph will use threads (yes, real ones) to search across the
-clusters.
-A cluster's `MAX_CLUSTER_SIZE` of nodes is `500`, and its minimum of root
-connections is `4` (otherwise, the remaining nodes are considered stranded, and go into the Ur cluster, below).

-The Ur cluster is a special cluster that consists of stranded and disconnected nodes.

-Using clusters is costly because:

-- On startup, the graph will create a new Ur cluster for all nodes that are in no saved clusters
-(this is O(|v|) since you check all graph nodes once).
-- This Ur cluster will be updated every time a node is added.
-- Actually clusterizing the graph might take time, as it takes up to O(v^2) actions,
-which is why it isn't part of the normal persistence procedure.

-Which is why, if you have a small enough graph (up to 800 nodes), you should probably stick with using no clusters.

-#### SynoGraph::close
-Use this to close all cluster threads explicitly.

-#### SynoGraph::clusterize(prefix:optional[String])
-Returns a promise to cluster the graph into files in the format of `${prefix}-${clusterIndex}.ctr`.
-`prefix` defaults to `cluster`.

-#### `clusterPattern`
-When creating/loading a graph, you can provide this argument in order to load any cluster files that match the glob pattern.

 ### Events